avih/miniwebsvr/trunk/ReadMe.txt

-Welcome to the MiniWebsvr project
+Welcome to the MiniWebSvr project
 ---------------------------------

-MiniWebsvr is a small web server that aims to be able to be used stand-alone or embedded into another application.
+MiniWebSvr is a small web server that aims to be able to be used stand-alone or embedded into another application.
 Small footprint and light on resources is a requirement.